The-Web3-Compass/web3-compass-data-repository/examples/example-12/introduction/sealed-bid-problems.md

 Alright, this is it.
 Example 12.
 The last one.
 If this were a movie, this is where all the plot threads come together, the music swells, and the protagonist finally understands what they’ve been building toward all along.

 If you’ve stuck with us through all eleven previous examples, you’ve gotten pretty familiar with dcipher’s primitives by now.
 You’ve seen **blocklock** do its time-locked encryption thing...data that stays locked until a specific block height, then automatically decrypts.
-You’ve watched **OnlySwaps** shuffle value between blockchains without needing bridges or wrapped tokens.
+You’ve watched **only swaps** shuffle value between blockchains without needing bridges or wrapped tokens.
 You’ve probably built a lottery or two, maybe an auction, definitely an escrow contract.
 And yeah, you’ve probably stared at your screen at 2 AM wondering why you chose this path instead of becoming a barista.

 We get it.
 But here’s where it gets interesting.

 Up until now, each example focused on one primitive at a time.
-Blocklock here, OnlySwaps there.
+Blocklock here, only swaps there.
 Clean.
 Focused.
 Educational.
 But here’s the thing: these primitives get way more interesting when you use them together.
 Not just side-by-side, but actually integrated...where one primitive enables something the other needs, and vice versa.

 That’s what we’re doing here.
 A sealed bid marketplace where bids stay encrypted with blocklock until reveal time...nobody can see what you bid, not even the contract.
-Winners can pay from whatever chain they want using OnlySwaps, no bridge gymnastics required.
+Winners can pay from whatever chain they want using only swaps, no bridge gymnastics required.
 The whole thing runs trustlessly, meaning there’s no centralized party you need to have faith in.

 Think of it as the final exam.
 Except instead of answering questions, you’re building something that actually solves problems people have right now, today, in production Web3 applications.